jake-martin/shibativity/README.md

 # Shibativity
 May 2019 Platform Project for DevEx.
-Note: the code in this project does not follow the Relativity Platform's best development practices as it was a learning exercise.
+Note: the code in this project does not necessarily follow the Relativity Platform's best development practices as it was a learning exercise.
 Licensed under GPL 3.0.

 The goal of this solution was to build a simple Relativity Application.
 The requirements were to utilize agents, event handlers, custom pages, and RDOs.